 The intellectual discipline of Sanskrit accompanied literary production in the highly prestigious medium of Sanskrit for nearly two millennia, beginning in the early centuries of the first millennium CE and continuing uninterrupted into the early modern era.
 It formed an important component of the education of Sanskrit literati and of writers, scholars, and artists in other languages and media.

 This scholarly tradition is in need of a new and unbiased historical account.
 Several of Bronner’s earlier publications have laid the groundwork for such an account, and he is currently producing an extensive historical reader, provisionally titled Reader on Alaṃkāra: A Historical Sourcebook in Classical Indian Ornamental Theory.
 This reader, under contract by Columbia University Press as part of the Historical Sourcebooks on Classical Indian Thought series edited by Sheldon Pollock (Columbia University), is conceived as a preliminary step toward a full-fledged history of the discipline.
-In addition, a long essay by Bronner on the pivotal moment of innovation of Sanskrit Poetics in Kashmir under the auspices of King Jayāpīḍa is now forthcoming.
+In addition, Understanding Udbhata, a long essay by Bronner on the pivotal moment of innovation of Sanskrit Poetics in Kashmir under the auspices of King Jayāpīḍa is now out.

 Mapping the World through Courier Poetry